 Step 4: Making A Good First Impression With Welcome Emails

-Even if you get the visitor to enter their email address and become the subscriber for your newsletter, and your emails aren’t engaging, more specifically you don’t have a good first impression, they are more likely to forget you.
+Even if you get the visitor to enter their email address and become the subscriber to your newsletter, and your emails aren’t engaging, more specifically, you don’t have a good first impression, they are more likely to forget you.

 Your first emails must be compelling, inspiring, and engaging for them.
 More importantly, it should have the promise of the value proposition on the basis of which they signed up in the first place.